-- Providing sponsorship and promotion for regional Pride events in York, Edinburgh, Newcastle and Doncaster. - We've also undertaken Stonewall's Workplace Equality Assessment and the Working Families Benchmark to find and fill any gaps in our current practices and culture. - We have joined Stonewall's Diversity Champions programme, helping to build a supportive working environment for our LGBT+ colleagues. - In order to increase diversity among the next generation of train drivers, we're working closely with both the Rail Delivery Group and the Train Driver Academy. - We have joined the Transport Salaried Staffs' Association's #nobystander campaign, to help stand up to bullying and teasing language. - We are hosting four Women in Rail events per year.
-In May 2019, we were proud to win the Highest Gender Balanced and Diverse Workforce Award 2019. - We've received many accolades and recommendations for the passion of our approach to partnerships with schools and work with students in all our local communities.
+Providing sponsorship and promotion for regional Pride events in York, Edinburgh, Newcastle and Doncaster.
+Equality Assessment and the Working Families Benchmark to find and fill any gaps in our current • We have joined Stonewall's Diversity Champions programme, helping to build a supportive working • In order to increase diversity among the next generation of train drivers, we're working closely with both the Rail Delivery Group and the Train Driver Academy.
+Association's #nobystander campaign, to help • We are hosting four Women in Rail events per year.
+In May 2019, we were proud to win the Highest Gender Balanced and Diverse Workforce Award 2019.
+We've received many accolades and recommendations for the passion of our approach to partnerships with schools and work with students in all our local communities.